 The Mortgage Servicer will endeavour to collect all payments due under or in connection with the mortgage loans, but having regard to the circumstances of the borrower in each case and in compliance with the Mortgage Arrears Code.
 The procedures may include making arrangements whereby a borrower's payments may be varied and/or taking legal action for possession of the relevant residential property and the subsequent sale of that residential property, in each case in accordance with applicable legal requirements.
 An Irish court may exercise discretion as to whether, on application by the lender, it orders the borrower to vacate the property after a default and as to how long the borrower is given to vacate the property.
 A lender will usually apply for such an order so that it can sell the property with vacant possession.
-In this regard, a recent decision of the High Court relevant to repossession of real property (Start Mortgages Ltd & Ors v Gunn & Ors [2011] IEHC 275 (2011)) may result in an increase of the timeline and complexity of proceedings in Ireland when seeking repossession of a residential or commercial property on enforcement of a mortgage loan.
-See Regulation of Banks and Residential Lending in Ireland - Material Legal Aspects of the Irish Residential Loans and Related Security - Taking Security over Land - Land and Conveyancing Law Reform Act 2009.
+In this regard, a recent decision of the High Court relevant to repossession of real property (Start Mortgages Ltd & Ors v Gunn & Ors [2011] IEHC 275 (2011)) may result in an increase of the timeline, cost and complexity of proceedings in Ireland when seeking repossession of a residential or commercial property which comprises registered land on enforcement of a mortgage where the mortgage was created before 1 December 2009.
+Although subsequent decisions of the High Court have, for the most part, eased a number of concerns about the impact of the Start case on the remedies available to mortgagees generally, where a property comprises registered land and a court order for possession is required (for example, where the property is owner-occupied), the Start case may have certain adverse implications (in terms of timeline, cost and complexity of proceedings) in respect of mortgages of such cases.
+See Regulation of Banks and Residential Lending in Ireland - Material Legal Aspects of the Irish

+Residential Loans and Related Security - Taking Security over Land - Land and Conveyancing Law Reform Act 2009.